-The decrease in professional services gross loss was driven by an \$11.3 million, or 91.8% increase in professional services revenue, partially offset by an increase in professional services cost of revenue included \$1.0 million and \$0.5 million of stock-based compensation expense for the years ended December 31, 2015 and 2014, respectively.
-In addition, professional services cost of revenue included \$1.4 million and \$0.5 million and anortization for the years ended December 31, 2015 and 2014, respectively.
-As discussed in "Components of Operating Results- Cost of Revenue", our cost of revenue is expensed as we incur the costs.
-However, the related revenue from fees we receive for our implementation services which, since July 1, 2015, have been fully recognized as revenue at the time of completion, recognized as revenue ratably over the longer of the related contract term or the estimated expected life of the customer relationship, which is 7 years for 2015 and 10 years for 2014.
+The decrease in professional services gross loss was driven by an \$11.3 million, or 91.8% increase in professional services revenue, partially offset by an increase in professional services cost of revenue of \$6.1 million.
+Professional services cost of revenue included \$1.0 million and \$0.5 million of stock-based compensation expense for the years ended December 31, 2015 and 2014, respectively.
+In addition, professional services cost of revenue included \$1.4 million and \$0.8 million in depreciation and amortization for the years ended December 31, 2015 and 2014, respectively.
+As discussed in "Components of Operating Results-Cost of Revenue", our cost of revenue is expensed as we incur the costs.
+However, the related revenue from fees we receive for our implementation services performed before a customer is operating on our platform is deferred until the commencement of the monthly subscription and, with the exception of our Employer Benefitfocus Marketplace implementation services which, since July 1, 2015, have been fully recognized as revenue at the time of completion, recognized as revenue ratably over the longer of the related contract term or the estimated expected life of the customer relationship, which is 7 years for 2015 and 10 years for 2014.
 Therefore, the cost incurred in providing these services is expensed in periods prior to the recognition of the corresponding revenue.
-For this reason, as well as due to the personnel-related costs associated with providing implementation services has been significantly higher as a percentage of related revenue than our cost associated with providing our monthly subscription services.
+For this reason, as well as due to the personnel-related costs associated with providing implementation services, our cost associated with providing our monthly subscription services.